distable/core/README.md

 ```

 4. The server is launched on `127.0.0.0:5000` and you may connect with a GUI.
-An [interactive shell](https://github.com/distable/core/wiki#shell) is also available if you wish to make pictures immediately, type `help` to see commands.
+An [interactive shell](https://github.com/distable/core/wiki#shell) is also available if you wish to make art immediately, type `help` to see commands.

 ## Plugin